steve20170207/devops-test-answer/README.md

 Option 1

-1. use gitclone to download repository to your workstation
+1. Download zip file to your workstation https://github.com/steve20170207/devops-test-answer.git
 2. unzip the repository and go to the folder where content extracted.
 3. make sure dockerfile and start.sh in current folder and run build command: